corrados/edrumulus/README.md

 <img width="100" height="100" src="algorithm/images/edrumulus_logo.png"/>

+[![PlatformIO CI](https://github.com/corrados/edrumulus/actions/workflows/main.yml/badge.svg)](https://github.com/corrados/edrumulus/actions/workflows/main.yml)

 The aim of the **Edrumulus** project is to create a high quality Open Source e-drum trigger module software which runs on a micro processor.

-[![PlatformIO CI](https://github.com/corrados/edrumulus/actions/workflows/main.yml/badge.svg)](https://github.com/corrados/edrumulus/actions/workflows/main.yml)

-## News

-Find all important updates of the Edrumulus project in the [change log file](ChangeLog.md) and in the [discussion forums](https://github.com/corrados/edrumulus/discussions).

-## Specifications
+It shall fulfill the following specifications:
 - The trigger performance shall be similar to the Roland TD-27.
 - Overall latency should be as small as possible.
 The goal is to achieve a latency < 10 ms.
 - The required analog front end design shall be as simple as possible using the fewest number of parts possible.

+## News

+Find all important updates of the Edrumulus project in the [change log file](ChangeLog.md) and in the [discussion forums](https://github.com/corrados/edrumulus/discussions).

 ## Features